Amoit-Sherine/capstone-project/README.md

 - **Backend:** Node.js with Express.js for RESTful API services.
 - **Database:** MySQL for storing user and pet data.
 - **Authentication:** JSON Web Tokens (JWT) for secure user authentication.
-- **Mapping:** Google Maps API for displaying nearby pet-friendly activities.

 ### APIs

-- **Google Maps API:** To retrieve and display nearby pet-related activities and services.

 ### Sitemap

 1. **Login/Register Page:** For user authentication and registration.
-2. **Pet Management Page:** Where users can manage their pets’ profiles and appointments.
+2. **Pet Management Page:** Where users can manage their pets’ profiles.
 3. **Home Page:** Featuring community posts and activities map.
 4. **Notifications Page:** For managing and receiving reminders and notifications.